Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Ensure that the material the strap is made from does not absorb chemicals.

-• Secure sprayer lid before lifting.
+• Secure the sprayer lid before lifting.

 • Place the unit on a waist-high surface before slipping shoulder straps on or off.